 Other partnerships and consultancy activities are in the pipeline: we always welcome enquiries about working together.
 Please email Trish Wheatley, Director, Disability Arts Online at email@example.com

-DAO is a play on the word ‘Dao’ taken from Chinese philosophy meaning ‘The Way’.
-DAO is an online journal for disabled and deaf artists and all concerned with the Disability Arts evolution.
-Wherever ‘DAO’ is used, it refers to the entity ‘Disability Arts Online’.
+Dao is an online journal for disabled and deaf artists and all individuals and organisations engaged in the field of Disability Arts.
+Wherever ‘Dao’ is used, it refers to the entity ‘Disability Arts Online’.

 • The opinions expressed in DAO, either within feature articles or the forum, are those of the writers and not of the editorial team, or of the journals’ host organisation, its funders or sponsors.

 • Dao seeks to publish critical opinions from contributors to the journal, when backed up with evidence.
 However Dao will not publish any personal invective, which seeks to discredit or bring prejudice to targeted individuals.